How to Root Hundreds,

 The controller automatically turns this system on in the morning, automatically waters the cuttings throughout the day as needed, then the system shuts down in the evening so the cuttings are nice and dry by the time the sun goes down.
 It’s an amazing thing to watch.
 All you do is set it and walk away!
 I set my system in June on the first day that we do cuttings and just let it run!
 After that all we do is keep making cuttings, sticking them in the bed and adding spray nozzles.

 I’ve been sharing this information with my customers for years, those who buy my Backyard Growing System, and they all get frustrated because they can’t find the components needed to set this system up.
 So what I am doing, at least for now, is selling all of the critical components along with an Instructional Private YouTube Video that shows you how to set up the system and how to actually use the system and make the cuttings.

 But I am going to be honest with you.
 Even for me, these components are hard to come by.
 When I have them available I offer them for sale.
 But so far it has been frustrating trying to get my hands on this stuff.

 Like I said, this kit comes with all of the critical components, the things that you cannot find locally.
 You’ll still have to pick up a few things at your local hardware store like a section of 3/4″ plastic PVC pipe, a couple of PVC fittings, about three brass fittings, and a piece of thermostat wire.

-In the Instructional YouTube video I explain to you, and show you exactly how to assemble the system in great detail, how to set the controller, what the proper settings are, how to glue the PVC fittings onto the PVC pipe, how to connect the wiring etc. Then I show you how to make the cuttings, how to stick the cuttings.
+In the instructional video I explain to you and show you exactly how to assemble the system in great detail, how to set the controller, what the proper settings are, how to glue the PVC fittings onto the PVC pipe, how to connect the wiring etc. Then I show you how to make the cuttings, how to stick the cuttings.
 It’s all very simple with this system if you are willing to make the investment.

 These are the components included in the kit.